A sequence is a generalized list, consisting of zero or more values.

 Return a newly allocated vector of

-elements.
-If a second argument is given, then each element is initialized tofill
+kelements.
+If a second argument is given, then each element is initialized tofill.
+Otherwise the initial contents of each element is#!null.

 It is an error if